endava-workshop/endava-akka-workshop/ZipBreakerAkka/README.txt

 remote machine.
 - PATH_TO_SHARED_FOLDER and SHARED_PATH_TO_SHARED_FOLDER in ZipPasswordBreaker should point to
 the same shared folder which should be accessible by all machines (local and all of the remote).

+* A PerformanceTests.xlsx excel file is provided in src/main/resources.
+I have filled into this file the results of several performance tests I have carried up to date.